farmione/social-network-analysis/README.md

-# social-network-analysis
+### This notebook contains a social network analysis code to analyse influential individuals and community from a dataset
+### Tools Used
+`networkx` and `matplotlib`

-# Dataset Citation
+### Dataset Citation
-J. McAuley and J. Leskovec.
+- J. McAuley and J. Leskovec.
 Learning to Discover Social Circles in Ego Networks.
 NIPS, 2012.